The 11 Key Peer-To-Peer Lending Risks

 Independent opinion: 4thWay will help you to identify your options and narrow down your choices, but the decision is yours.
 We're responsible for the accuracy and quality of the information we provide, but not for any decision you make based on it.
 The material is for general information and education purposes only.

 We are not financial, legal or tax advisors, which means that we don't offer advice or recommendations based on your circumstances and goals.

 *Commission and impartial research: our service is free to you.
-4thWay shows dozens of P2P lending accounts in our accurate comparison tables and we add new ones as they make it through our listing process.
 We receive compensation from CurrencyFair and Wise, and other P2P lending companies not mentioned above when you click through from our website and open accounts with them.
 We vigorously ensure that this doesn't affect our editorial independence.
 Read How we earn money fairly with your help.

 This page was adapted from our UK website.
 The original is here.